 Common pests and problems

-Growing any veg involves managing pests and diseases.
-It’s no different if you try to grow runner beans.
+Growing any vegetable involves managing pests and diseases.
+It’s no different when you grow runner beans.
+Thankfully, it’s easy to deal with most of these issues.

 Slugs and snails